f5devcentral/f5-101-lab-kubernetes/docs/getting-started/getting-started-kubernetes-services.rst

 	    }
 	}

-This specification will create a new *Service* object named "my-service" which targets TCP port 9376 on any Pod with the "app=MyApp" *label*.
+This specification will create a new *service* object named "my-service" which targets TCP port 9376 on any *pod* with the "app=MyApp" *label*.

-This *Service* will also be assigned an IP address (sometimes called the *cluster IP*), which is used by the *service proxies* .
-The *Service’s selector* will be evaluated continuously and the results will be POSTed to an *Endpoints* object also named “my-service”.
+This *service* will also be assigned an IP address (sometimes called the *cluster IP*), which is used by the *service proxies* .
+The *service’s selector* will be evaluated continuously and the results will be POSTed to an *Endpoints* object also named “my-service”.

-if the service is not a native kubernetes app, then you can do a service definition without the selector field.
+if the service is not a native kubernetes app, then you can do a service definition without the *selector* field.
 In such a case you'll have to specify yourself the *endpoints*

 .. code::